ShangShungFoundation/protocol/README.md

 Correspondence Protocol System

-Inspired by the workshop in Merigar 2017. with Bruno and Peter
+Inspired by the workshop in Merigar 2017 with Bruna Colarossi and Peter Horsman

 Tested with Django1.9 and Python3.5